How-to Guide - Configuring Promotions

 |---|---|

-| Promotion Start Date | The first day the Promotion is active. |
+| Start Date | The first day the promotion is active.
+Promotions can be set up and broadcast in advance of this date. |

-| Promotion End Date | The last day the Promotion is active. |
+| End Date | The last day the promotion is active. |

-| Transaction Trigger End Date | Stops the Promotion from triggering automatically after this date, while keeping it available for manual activation. |
+| Transaction Trigger End Date | Stops the promotion from triggering automatically but keeps it available for manual activation. |

 If no dates are specified, a Promotion will be active immediately upon broadcast and remain active until an End Date is supplied or the Promotion is removed.